ANewGitHuber/An-Web-based-Spaceship-Keyboard-Game-Practice-written-in-JavaScript/README.md

 Have Fun!

 #This game is originated by @JohnChen in 28th April, 2022.
-All rights to the source codes are reserved.
+All rights to source codes are reserved.